anthony-r-h/anthony-r-h.github.io/_posts/2023-10-4-ALIEXPRESS_ALLROAD_PLAN.md

 ## Tube or tubeless?

 I initially set the bike up tubeless.
-The setup was not as bad as I expected, and the ride was a huge improvement.
-Coming from 23C tires at around 105 PSI, 32C gravel tires at around 40 PSI felt incredible.
-The bike was more comfortable, had more grip, and felt a lot more capable on trails.
+Setup went smoother than expected.
+Coming from 23c tires at 105 PSI, running 32c gravel tires at 40 PSI felt incredible.

-The downside was storage and maintenance.
-I do not ride this bike consistently year-round, and tubeless sealant does not like sitting.
-It dries out, congeals, and can pool at the bottom of the tire, which can make the wheel feel unbalanced.
-Cleaning out the sealant before storage would solve that, but at that point I am doing more maintenance than I want from tubeless.
+The downside was maintenance.
+I don't ride this bike year-round.
+When the sealant is left sitting, it pools up, clumps and dries out at the bottom of the tire.
+This throws off the wheel balance.
+Cleaning it out before storage fixes the issue, but that's way more babysitting than I want.

-I am now using RideNow TPU tubes.
+I've since switched to RideNow TPU tubes.

 ## Chain waxing

 Chain waxing promises a clean, grime-free drivetrain.
-I was starting with a drivetrain that already had a few hundred kilometers on it, so the main work was stripping out old oil and contamination before waxing.
+I was starting with a drivetrain that already had a few hundred kilometers on it, so it was necessary to strip out old oil and contamination before waxing.
 The chain and cassette both fit in my 2L ultrasonic cleaner.
 The jockey wheels on the rear derailleur use press-fit bearings and I wasn't prepared to replace them, so I cleaned those by hand.

 <figure>
   <img src="/files/ALIEXPRESS_ALLROAD/aliexpress-8729.jpg">